 United Airlines aren’t regarded as one of the world’s best airlines — far from it.
 My wife and I flew from Singapore to Hong Kong in their First Class cabin and it was… well, nice.
 But that was it.

-The Star Alliance Location-Based Award Chart
+The Star Alliance region-based award chart

-However, United Mileage Plus (and others) use a location-based (sometimes called a distance-based) award chart.
-That is, that Australia to South Asia is the same price, regardless of city.
+However, United MileagePlus uses a location-based award chart for Star Alliance partner flights.
+That is, that New Zealand to South Asia is the same price, regardless of city.

 - Australia and New Zealand are in the same area

 - ‘South Asia’ covers the main hubs of Singapore and Bangkok and will finish west at Bangladesh (but not India) and north up to Hong Kong.
-China, South Korea, Taiwan, Mongolia and Japan are not included in this and are a little more expensive.
+China, South Korea, Taiwan and Mongolia are not included in this and are a little more expensive.
 Japan strangely enough is the same price as ‘South Asia’.

 You can also look into Upgrade Awards — those where you have purchased a ticket and use your United Miles to upgrade the ticket.
 There are strategies to take advantage of the upgrade awards but in my experience, there are too many moving parts for most people’s travel hacking appetite.
 Aim for full award tickets but in the ‘saver’ category for best value.

 Purchasing and Booking